A one-day course for doctors and health professionals

 - Cancer screening

-- Sensitive examinations of women – a practical clinical session on conducting breast and pelvic examinations of women
+- Sensitive examinations of women – a practical session with clinical teaching associates to practice and receive feedback on conducting patient-centred breast and pelvic examinations.

 Course accreditation (RACGP QI&CPD, ACRRM)